-Displays information about the existing network interfaces and network utilization in Description general.
-Bandwidth.
-The data transfer rate provided to the existing network interfaces.
-Interface Utilization.
-The bandwidth of each network interface in bytes per second during the selected time range.
-Network Utilization.
-The network utilization incurred by the monitored device, Data Displayed as a percentage of the total network utilization.
-Packets Received.
-The number of inbound data packets that the device transmits with success over the selected time range.
-Packets Sent.
+Displays information about the existing network interfaces and network utilization in general.

+- Bandwidth.
+The data transfer rate provided to the existing network interfaces. - Interface Utilization.
+The bandwidth of each network interface in bytes per second during the selected time range. - Network Utilization.
+The network utilization incurred by the monitored device, as a percentage of the total network utilization. - Packets Received.
+The number of inbound data packets that the device transmits with success over the selected time range. - Packets Sent.
 The number of outbound data packets that the device transmits with success over the selected time range.

 Drill down on Network Utilization.
 Links to the Network details view.
-For more Where to Go Next information about this view, see "Viewing A Host's Performance" in the Foglight User Guide.
+For more information about this view, see "Viewing A Host's Performance" in the Foglight User Guide.